compuphase/ARM-disassembler/readme.md

 # ARM-disasm

 This disassembler library was initially developed for the "Black Magic" debugger.
 This debugger is a front-end for GDB, with specific support for the Black Magic Probe, and a focus on debugging micro-controller projects.
-The Black Magic Probe targets ARM Cortex M0, M3, and A7 architectures, so that are also the target archtitectures for the ARM-disasm library.
+The Black Magic Probe targets ARM Cortex M0, M3, and A7 architectures, so these are also the target archtitectures for the ARM-disasm library.
 Only the 32-bit archiecture is supported (32-bit ARM and Thumb/Thumb-2).

 The library is written in plain C with C99 extensions.